EnzoThome-et/EnzoThome-et/README.md

 ## I'm a Junior Full Stack Developer!!

-- 🌱 I’m currently learning about GraphQL
+- 🌱 I’m currently learning about GraphQL, POO and SOLID
 - ⚡ Fun fact: I love to read books and listen classical music
+- :book: I'll study soon: Python and AWS

 ### Connect with me: